awsdocs/aws-java-developer-guide/doc_source/welcome.rst

 .. _additional-resources:

-Additional documentation and resources
+Additional Documentation and Resources
 ======================================

-In addition to this guide, there are a number of valuable online resources available for |sdk-java|
+In addition to this guide, the following are valuable online resources for |sdk-java|
 developers:

 * |sdk-java-ref|_